How TechWears began

 - Distinguished Member Award 2009 - Phi Theta Kappa Colorado

-Ways you can join our efforts to fight planned obsolesce, protect the environment, and #UpcycleAlltheTech!
+You can join our efforts to fight planned obsolescence, protect the environment, and #UpcycleAlltheTech!
+Some actions you can take right now to support are:

 - Raise your voice for net neutrality